 - (1) The program must establish and maintain a file for each student enrolled and demonstrate measures for safe, secure storage of all paper and electronic files.
-Each student's file must include: - (a) Dates of enrollment, attendance, and completion of the program, including multiple attempts to successfully complete the program; - (b) A record of the student's performance in relationship relations to all passing criteria for the class, including: quizzesquizzesQuizzesquizzes, tests, and other required assignments; evaluation of skills lab performance; and evaluation of clinical performance;;;, skills competency exam outcome and related documentation; - (i) Skills lab evaluations use a checklist that shows the skills evaluated, the date(s) of skills evaluation, the printed name(s), signature(s), and date(s) of evaluating instructor(s); - (ii) Clinical evaluations document performance in relation to each student's competency as a nursing assistant as identified in WAC 246-841A-400; 246-841A-400; - (c) Documentation of successful completion of the course, or documentation of the course outcome. - (2) Each student file must be maintained by the program for a period of five years.
+Each student's file must include: - (a) Dates of enrollment, attendance, and completion of the program, including multiple attempts to successfully complete the program; - (b) A record of the student's performance in relationship to all passing criteria for the class, including: Quizzes, tests, and other required assignments; evaluation of skills lab performance; and evaluation of clinical performance; skills competency exam attempts, outcome, and related documentation; - (i) Skills lab evaluations use a checklist that shows the skills evaluated, the date(s) of skills evaluation, the printed name(s), signature(s), and date(s) of evaluating instructor(s); - (ii) Clinical evaluations document performance in relation to each student's competency as a nursing assistant as identified in WAC 246-841A-400; - (c) Documentation of successful completion of the course, or documentation of the course outcome.

+- (2) Each student file must be maintained by the program for a period of five years.
 The program must provide copies of each student's file documents to the student on request, within two business days. - (3) The program director will provide verification of students' successful completion of the training program for testing and certification without delay once requirements are met.
-Verification is to be provided in accordance with the established procedures and format provided to program directors by the boardboardcommission board. - (4) For programs based in a health care facility, verification of program completion and the application for state testing will not be withheld from a student who has successfully met the requirements of the program.
-Successful completion will be determined by the training program director separately from other employer issues.
+Verification is to be provided in accordance with the established procedures and format provided to program directors by the commission board. - (4) For programs based in a health care facility, verification of program completion and the application for state testing will not be withheld from a student who has successfully met the requirements of the program.
+Successful completion will be determined by the training program director separately from other employer issues. - (5) Programs must maintain records of skills competency exam outcome and related documents for a period of five years for any candidates including regional test candidates who complete the skills competency exam at the program.